 In this setting, psychologists rather sadly lead their patients toward the intoxicating grip of pride and lust, which, in turn, leads to the patient’s descent into greater mental anguish.

 For example, swaths of medical experts suggest that one’s emotional problems can be solved by the “self-soothing” effects of masturbation.
-Here, a doctor views that stimulating your senses by making you feel good acts as a medication to numb your problems.
+Here, a doctor views that stimulating your senses by making you feel good acts as a healthy way to numb your problems.
 But, in the long run, masturbation just makes the problem worse as it forces people to be governed by their self-centered desires making them an addict to lust (see CCC 2352).
 In this sad state, man has tarnished his dignity of being in the image of God.
 Instead of rationally knowing the good and choosing to do the good, he now merely grasps for whatever his passions have a hanker for.

 Given Freud’s theories, if there is one thing that psychologist’s mind orbits around, it is to plunge into your sexual desires.
 But, scientific studies show that going all-in to one’s sexual passions has lead to the tsunami of mental health issues we see ourselves in today – not to mention has greatly contributed to America’s flagrant sexual debauchery.

-Rather than merely view a person as a physical being that needs to experience self-stimulation of the desires, Catholicism rightly orders human passions to be governed by the well-formed reason through prayer, penance, and the sacraments.
+Rather than merely view a person as a physical being that needs to experience self-stimulation of the desires, Catholicism rightly orders human passions to be governed by the well-formed reason through study, prayer, penance, and the sacraments.
 Yet, when psychologists are presented with the Catholic solution of controlling the passions through these tactics, they balk and deem this model as suppressive.

 Fr.
 John Hardon goes on to note, “modern psychologists consider any effort to control the sex impulses as repressive.”
 In short, what psychologists attempt to do is cleverly label any effort to guide the passions through reason as “restrictive,” “cruel,” or “authoritarian.”